 Jersey Zoo – Durrell Wildlife Park was established in 1959 by naturalist and well known author Gerald Durrell.
 The area covers some 32 acres of parkland which is home to over 130 endangered species of animals.
 It is operated by the Durrell Wildlife Conservation Trust.
-The dodo is the symbol of the trust and the zoo.
-Statues of dodos stand at the zoo’s gateways.
+The dodo is the symbol of the Zoo.

-Howard Davis Park in St Helier is one of Jersey’s most appealing public gardens.
+Howard Davis Park in St Helier is one of Jersey’s most appealing public gardens with a rose garden.
 The park is also the location of a World War II cemetery and hosts many outside events during the warmer months.
-The Rose Garden Tea Room provides a selection of light refreshments.
+There is a lovely cafe which provides a selection of light refreshments.

 Disabled toilets and good access throughout the gardens.